Chachro Raid

-The Chachro Raid was a long-range raid conducted between 5 December 1971 and 10 December 1971 by the Indian Army's 10 Para battalion on the town of Chachro and other nearby towns of Sindh.
-The raid resulted in the Indian Army capturing large territory of 13,000 sq.km in the Sindh region of Pakistan.
-The Indian soldiers penetrated into Pakistani territory up to 80 km, captured a number of posts and returned without suffering a single casualty.
-They were accompanied by Khoja Rajputs who were familiar with the region.
+The Battle of Chachro involved a division-sized assault and multiple raids by the Indian Armed Forces on the eastern town of Chachro in the Tharparkar district of West Pakistan.
+The battle resulted in India capturing the town and around 3,000 sq. miles of surrounding sandy wasteland.
+While a large area was captured, it had little to no economic or political impact on Pakistan owing to the region's emptiness.

 Background

-The 10 Para battalion was raised in 1967, specialised for desert operations.
-From five months prior to the 1971 war, two teams (Alpha and Charlie) of 10 Para were trained intensively to carry out long range raids, inspired by British SAS raids of German airfields in North Africa during the Second World War.
+The 10 Para (Special Forces) was raised in 1967 as an offshoot of 9 Para (Special Forces).
+The unit specializes in desert warfare.
+From five months prior to the 1971 war, two teams (Alpha and Charlie) of 10 Para SF were trained intensively to carry out long-range raids, inspired by British SAS raids of German airfields in North Africa during the Second World War.

 The raid

+The following account of the raid is made entirely from Indian sources.

-The teams of 10 Para were given the objective of striking Pakistani positions 80 km inside, hitting supply lines and creating confusion.
+The teams of 10 Para SF were given the objective of striking Pakistani positions 80 km inside, hitting supply lines and creating confusion.

-The raid began on the night of 5 December, with Alpha team advancing quietly through the night towards Chachro.
-However they were spotted by a Pakistani outpost in the morning, and came under attack and were forced to take cover.
+The raid began on the night of 5 December, with the Alpha team advancing quietly through the night towards Chachro.
+However, they were spotted by a Pakistani outpost in the morning and came under attack, and were forced to take cover.
 To break the impasse, Naik Nihal Singh took a jeep and charged at high speed at the Pakistani post, firing the mounted light machine gun.
 This allowed the rest of the team to also attack, with 18 machine guns firing in unison, causing the Pakistani defenders to flee.